 It wasn't more than a few minutes later that Heather was greeted by her Foster Scottie Dad.
 It took two years but we finally made a reunion happen!
 Heather was happy to make herself available for extra back scratchings and soaked up every bit of attention she could get.
 We settled in and I took Cocoa and Snickers from their crates, hoping to win Scottie Dad over.
 Snickers came out first and as I held him in my arms, I laughed at seeing just how quickly two pairs of Scottie eyes shot up at me cradling a pup that wasn't them.
 Mr. K was especially not amused.

-Alas, Scottie Dad didn’t cave (yet) but did suggest we could trade Heather and Mr. K and then we could take the two Scottie/Shepherd mixes.
+Alas, Scottie Dad didn't cave (yet) but did suggest we could trade Heather and Mr. K and then we could take the two Scottie/Shepherd mixes.
 (GASP!)
-If you think Heather and Mr. K’s eyes shot up at me fast then you should have seen my reaction to Scottie Dad’s moment of insanity.
-(And let’s also point out that he is still in the dog house for that comment!)
-So sadly, Cocoa and Snickers are still looking for their furever homes along with Scotties Wally, Betty, and many more but I have all the confidence in the world in the Tennessee Scottish Terrier Rescue group that they’ll do everything they can to help each of these precious pups find the homes they deserve.
+If you think Heather and Mr. K's eyes shot up at me fast then you should have seen my reaction to Scottie Dad's moment of insanity.
+(And let's also point out that he is still in the dog house for that comment!)
+Cocoa and Snickers eventually found a furever home together in Columbia, South Carolina - where I found Mr. K years ago.
+However, there are still others needing homes.
+I have all the confidence in the world in the Scottish Terrier Rescue of Tennessee and their ability to find these precious pups find the homes they deserve.